-The quick grows longer as you pay little attention to the the trimming.
-But with each cutting session,the quick recedes closer to the paw flesh.
+The quick grows longer as you pay little attention to the trimming.
+But with each cutting session, the quick recedes closer to the paw flesh.
 Regular trimming will give you a lot more leverage on not cutting the blood vessels as their reach gets smaller.

 When you are done with the insensitive part, file around the top as well as sides of the quick.
 You may finish the job as you can see the overgrown part is gone.
 Cutting the quick is quite common in practice.

-In case that accident happens, you have to wipe out the blood and use some styptic powder to obstruct blood flow.
+In case an accident happens, you have to wipe out the blood and use some styptic powder to obstruct blood flow.
 It will clot the blood flow almost within minutes.
 Just press the powder firmly on the cut.
-Eventually the dog will come round soon.
+Eventually, the dog will come round soon.

 Your dog’s attention tremendously depends on your praising words and treats throughout the session.
 After the job, give him some unforgettable food which will motivate his spirit for the next schedule.